yozhao101/sonic-utilities/doc/Command-Reference.md

 ## Container Auto-restart
 SONiC includes a feature in which Docker containers can be automatically shut down and restarted if one of critical processes running in the container exits unexpectedly.
-Restarting the entire container ensures that configureation is reloaded and all processes in the container get restarted, thus increasing the likelihood of entering a healthy state.
+Restarting the entire container ensures that configuration is reloaded and all processes in the container get restarted, thus increasing the likelihood of entering a healthy state.